aidenprice/LandgateAPITest-Written-Report/LandgateAPITest Final Report Draft.md

 ### Related Work

-Web services are widely studied.
+Web services are widely studied {Tahir:2013jd, Qiu:2015eq, ElIoiniNabil:2015us}.
 However, the scope of applications for web services is broad.
 There are, therefore, few studies that examine the intersection of geographic web service performance, mobile device context and a single, state-level spatial data infrastructure.
 Following are a cross-section of papers with aims partially aligned to those of this work.

 Hamas, Saad and Abed {\*Hamad:2010tr} compared the performance of SOAP and REST APIs on mobile devices.
 The measured criteria were response time and transmission size which predictably favoured REST interfaces.